 Nutrients are the main ingredients in the food that is used by living beings to produce energy.
 Dietary intake of the nutrient is vital for living to survive, grow, and reproduce.

 Macronutrients are the nutrients that provide our body with regulatory energy.
 So we need them in larger quantities to fulfil our energy needs.
 These are fat, protein and carbohydrates.

 Micronutrients are what we need in smaller quantities such as vitamins and minerals.

 Nutrition is the branch of science that interprets the nutrients.
 So the study of food is instrumental for proper maintenance, growth, reproduction, health and disease of an organism.

 Studying all the different foods we eat, it has been divided into seven groups.
 Each group consists of similar food elements.
-To clarify, this has been done to make people aware of nutrition science is quickly consuming as less time as possible.
+To clarify, this has been done to make people aware of nutrition science is quickly consuming as little time as possible.

 Among various types of food groups, we need to incorporate into our diets the following seven, particularly.

 Carbohydrates also terms’ carbs’ provide the primary sources of energy to the body.
 Our body gets carbs from sugars, starches and fibres found in fruits, grains, vegetables and milk products.
 Some popular carbohydrates are bread, beans, milk, popcorn, potatoes, cookies, spaghetti.